 Coreopsis Supporter: $100/year

 benefits: 10% discount on all Fibershed classes, symposiums, and workshops, and a set of natural dye postcards with photography by Paige Green

 benefits: 10% discount on all Fibershed classes, symposiums and workshops; a set of natural dye postcards with photography by Paige Green; and a collection of dye garden seeds

 benefits: 10% discount on all Fibershed classes, symposiums and workshops; a set of natural dye postcards with photography by Paige Green; a collection of dye garden seeds; and 50% discount for one class, event, symposium or workshop

 Fibershed is a California non-profit corporation, exempt from federal tax under section 501(c)(3) of the Internal Revenue Code.

-Your membership fee, minus the fair market value of any gifts you receive, is tax-deductible to the extent allowed by law.
+Your membership fee, minus the fair market value of any gifts you receive, are tax-deductible to the extent allowed by law.